jsonx-org/java/jsonx-maven-plugin/README.md

 ### 1 Introduction

-The `jsonx-maven-plugin` plugin is used to generate JSONX and JSD bindings with the [JSONX][jsonx] framework.
+The `jsonx-maven-plugin` plugin is used to generate JSONx and JSD bindings with the [JSONx][jsonx] framework.

 ### 1.1 Conventions Used in This Document

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [\[RFC2119\]](https://www.ietf.org/rfc/rfc2119.txt).
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## 2 Purpose